-The Aaron McGaffey Beede and Ralph Gordon Beede Papers (1899-1969) has been arranged so that material related to Aaron McGaffey Beede is first.
-This includes his extensive personal and professional correspondence, dating from 1915 to 1934.
+The Aaron McGaffey Beede and Ralph Gordon Beede Papers (1899-1969) has been arranged so that items related to Aaron McGaffey Beede come first.
+This includes his extensive personal and professional correspondence, 1915-1934.

-Materials for Ralph Gordon Beede, son of Aaron McGaffey Beede, are arranged last.
-This consists primarily of personal and professional correspondence (1925-1965).
-One folder containing the text of speeches delivered by Ralph Gordon Beede, as well as a folder of legislative materials, is also included.
+Materials for Ralph Gordon Beede, son of Aaron McGaffey Beede, are arranged next.
+These consist primarily of personal and professional correspondence (1925-1965).
+One folder containing the text of speeches delivered by Ralph Gordon Beede, as well as a folder of legislative materials, are also included.

-The collection was rearranged in December 2004, so that similar files were arranged together.
-Please note that no material was discarded during this process.
+The collection was rearranged in December 2004 so that similar files were organized together.
+Nothing was discarded during this process.

 Aaron McGaffey Beede